wiznep/wiznep/README.md

 - **[Gaun Gaun Ma Learning App](#)**: A mobile learning platform for rural students in Nepal, focused on offline-first capabilities and support for local languages.
 - **[Stock Trading News App](#)**: A Flutter-based app providing real-time trading news for the Indian stock market, integrating APIs for live updates.
 - **[Inshorts News App](#)**: A short-form news app built in Flutter, delivering quick and concise trading updates.
-- **[Pdf Converter Web Application](#)**: The PDF Converter is a Python tool that lets users easily convert between formats like PDF to Word, Image to PDF, and Text to PDF.
+- **[Pdf Converter Web Application](#)**: The PDF Converter is a Laravel tool that lets users easily convert between formats like PDF to Word, Image to PDF, and Text to PDF.

 ### 🌟 Highlights:
 - **Completed Flutter Projects:** Multiple apps for educational and trading domains.